AlamHasabie/transport-game-backend/README.md

 ## Game Master
-Game Master should be registered before being able to change game state, with the following post request :
+Game Master should be registered before being able to change game state, with the following post request to /gm path.
 ```json
 {
     "username" : "username",